York resident died in one-car wreck: SCHP

 YORK, S.C.
 (QUEEN CITY NEWS) — A 32-year-old driver died in an automobile wreck near York on Monday evening.

-Authorities say the driver traveled north on S.C.
+Authorities said the driver was traveling north on S.C.
 49 around 9:09 p.m.
 The wreck occurred near Saddle Drive, half a mile north of York.

-They say the York resident drove a 1988 Chevy pickup truck when overcorrecting on the road.
-The drive went to the right, then left before hitting an embankment and flipping over.
+They said the York resident was driving a 1988 Chevy pickup truck when overcorrecting on the road.
+The driver went to the right, then left, before hitting an embankment and flipping over.

 BE THE FIRST TO KNOW: Sign up here for QC News Alerts and get breaking news sent straight to your inbox